hasura/graphql-engine/docs/graphql/manual/auth/jwt.rst

      "key": "3EK6FD+o0+c7tzBNVfjpMkNDi2yARAAKzQlk8O2IKoxQu4nF7EdAh8s3TwpHwrdWT6R"
    }

-The ``key`` is the actual shared secret.
-Which is used by your auth server as well.
+The ``key`` is the actual shared secret, which is used by your auth server as well.

 RSA based
 +++++++++
 If your auth server is using RSA to sign JWTs, and is using a 512-bit key.
-Then, the JWT config needs to have the only the public key.
+In this case, the JWT config needs to have the only the public key.

 **Example 1**: public key in PEM format (not OpenSSH format):